Khirbet Zanuta: Pre-19th century

+19th century

+David Grossman writes it was a large cave settlement in the early 1800s.

+German explorer Ulrich Jasper Seetzen passed through "Zanutah" in March 1809, noting: "It was 2 o'clock in the afternoon when we arrived in Zanutah.
+This village is the last inhabited place on this side of Hebron, and about half an hour further south the territory of the Bedouin Btei'ah tribe begins.
+Zanutah is a destroyed village, among the ruins of which a few Muslim farming families live in cellars and caves.
+There is only one house left here, which was called the mosque, although it is now used to accommodate guests, where we also left and stayed the night."
+The place functioned at that time as a commercial station between Hebron and Egypt; a consequence of the caravan-routes shifting inland since the Napoleonic invasion.

 French explorer and amateur archaeologist Victor Guérin passed through the area in 1863, and described its ruins, which were strewn over the summit and flanks of the hill.
 He found:

 Numerous tumbled-down houses, of average size, that had mostly been built in earlier times from regularly cut stones, nearly all of which enclosed a cave drilled out of the rockface; cisterns lay around on all sides, and there was a pool (birket) dug partially from the rock, and partially built from stone, measuring 20 by 17 paces.
 There were also traces of an ancient mosque, constructed, particularly in its corners, with magnificent masonry that had no doubt been harvested from a Christian basilica ...
 Not to be overlooked also were the remains of a small freestone structure, with all the appearance of a sanctuary, perhaps a mausoleum dating back to the Roman period.
 All that survives of it is a section of wall rising from the bedrock and embellished with two pilasters between which one can see a vaulted niche touched off with elegant mouldings and probably designed to house a small statue.

-The place was also surveyed in 1874, and extensive ruins were found, including the remains of a "good-sized mosque."

-Zanuta was a cave settlement of local peoples predating both the foundation of Israel (1948) and Israel's occupation of the West Bank after the Six-Day War in 1967, and archaeological studies attest to continuous habitation at the site from the Byzantine to the Ottoman period, when it eventually dwindled to "a settlement of shepherds and fellahs living in the remains of the ancient structures and the residential caves alongside them," of families that, according to Shuli Hartman, came to the caves from the nearby town of ad-Dhahiriya in the early 20th century.
-David Grossman writes it was a large cave settlement in the early 1800s.
+In 1838, Edward Robinson and noted Za'nutah as a ruin located southwest of el-Khulil.

+The Survey of Western Palestine noted that in 1874 there were the remains of a "good-sized mosque" to the south of the above-mentioned building, and many caves with arches in front of their doors, as well as the remains of a "tower foundation, which was feet 30 square, with walls 3 feet thick", as well as five pilasters on a podium, domed niches, and well-cut ashlar masonry.

+20th century

 When the caves became uninhabitable in the 1980s, the villagers built stone houses with tin and plastic roofs to dwell in, and kept external pens and the caves as shelters for their sheep.

-Moves to demolish the village